Thida Oo

 Thida Oo (သီတာဦး, also spelt Thidar Oo; born 27 November 1964 in Rangoon, Burma) is the incumbent Minister of Legal Affairs and Union Attorney-General of Myanmar.
-She was appointed by the Burmese military on 2 February 2021.
-Before accepting the appointment, she served as the Office of the Attorney-General's permanent secretary.
+She was appointed by the Burmese military on 2 February 2021, after the military staged the 2021 Myanmar coup d'état on the morning of 1 February 2021.
+She had previously served as the Office of the Attorney-General's permanent secretary.

 Personal life

 Thida Oo has one son, Min Ye Myat Phone Khine, a medical doctor in Australia.

 Sanctions

-On 31 January 2022, the U.S. Department of the Treasury added Thida Oo to its Specially Designated Nationals (SDN) list.
-The UK and Canada joined the U.S in the sanctions against Oo, in a "coordinated action against Myanmar military regime, targeting individuals responsible for undermining democracy and rule of law".
+On 31 January 2022, the U.S. Department of the Treasury added Thida Oo's name to its Specially Designated Nationals (SDN) list.
+The UK and Canada joined the U.S. in imposing sanctions against Oo, in a "coordinated action against Myanmar military regime, targeting individuals responsible for undermining democracy and rule of law".